-With more people than ever working from home, it’s vital to ensure that laptops, mobiles and PCs in homes are secure
+With more people than ever working from home, it’s vital to ensure that laptops, mobiles and PCs are secure

-Your staff may be keeping their distance during the Covid-19 pandemic, but cybercriminals aren’t.
-On the contrary, the year so far has seen a huge increase in attacks, as workers have moved outside of the company firewall – often on laptops that lack proper protection against intrusions and malware
+Your staff may be keeping their distance during the COVID-19 pandemic, but cyber criminals aren’t.
+On the contrary, 2020 seen a huge increase in cyber attacks, as workers have moved outside of the company firewall - often on laptops that lack proper protection against intrusions and malware.

 Barely a day passes by without news of a security breach.
 The UK government's Cyber Security Breaches Survey 2020 found that almost half of businesses (46%) and a quarter of charities (26%) reported having suffered data breaches or attacks over the year.